szermatt/visual-replace/docs/source/usage.rst

 * :kbd:`M-% a` applies a single replacement, to the match right under the cursor or following the cursor, then move on to the next match.
-  This is an alternative to using the query mode for replacing only some matches.
   With a prefix argument N, apply N replacements.
+See also :ref:`single`.

 * :kbd:`M-% u` calls :code:`undo` on the original buffer, to revert a previous replacement.
 With a prefix argument N, repeat undo N times.